 CALGARY STAMPEDE COINS

-Earlier this year, to mark the 100th anniversary of the Victory Stampede, the Royal Canadian Mint issued a pure silver coin designed by Michelle Grant.
+In 2019, to mark the 100th anniversary of the Victory Stampede, the Royal Canadian Mint issued a pure silver coin designed by Michelle Grant.

 This historic “Victory Stampede” was officially opened by Brigadier-General H.F.
 McDonald, then commander of Military District 13 at Camp Sarcee in Calgary.
 It was only the second stampede ever held in the Alberta city.

 Despite success with the inaugural event in 1912, the stampede didn’t become an annual affair in Calgary until 1923.
 A year after that first stampede, promoter Guy Weadick moved the event to Winnipeg and then to the U.S. and abroad until the end of the First World War.

 In 1919, four Calgary businessmen – now known as the “Big Four” – invited Weadick back to Calgary to organize a “Victory Stampede” to mark the Great War’s end.
 As war-time inflation and poor crop yields jeopardized attendance, the city declared a civic holiday in an attempt to increase the turnout.
 That year’s stampede sold nearly 57,500 admissions – $1 for admission and 50 cents for a grandstand seat – but barely broke even, with no profits to distribute to its charity beneficiaries.